Sednai/pgvector/README.md

 - Where clause directly during index scan
 - Index distance calculations on GPU (currently always euclidean is used)
 - Sort on GPU
-- Experimental background worker process (in order to keep index in memory)
+- Experimental background worker process (in order to keep index in memory, gpu only and only euclidean metric is used)

 New settings:
 - ivfflat.gpu